 Contestant number one is an enzyme marinade.
 Did you know you can marinate meat with some kinds of fruit and dairy.
 Isn’t that crazy?
 Raw fruits, such as papaya, pineapple, kiwi, fig and mango, have the the enzyme protease, which breaks down meat proteins.

 Dairy marinades (think Grandmother’s famous buttermilk fried chicken) are also enzyme marinades.
 Some people think that calcium might cause the protein breakdown, but no one knows for sure.
+You’ll see things like yogurt also used as a marinade due to that calcium and also to the acid in the yogurt.

 One thing to note about enzyme marinades, don’t leave them on too long or your meat will turn to mush.
 The enzymes will work overtime and your food will turn to jelly.